 BCRSP Qualifications Review

 Once the completed application, all applicable documentation, and payment have been submitted to the BCRSP, your application will be reviewed by a member of the Qualifications Review team.
-The QR process evaluates the documentation presented by an applicant and conducts an assessment of eligiblity.
+The QR process evaluates the documentation presented by an applicant and conducts an assessment of eligibility.

 BCRSP Peer-Interview (for CRSP® certification only)

 If you are applying for the CRSP® certification, your file may be selected for interview.
-If you are selected for interview, you will be interviewed by Regional Screening Committee volunteer(s) at a mutally agreed upon time and location.
+If you are selected for interview, you will be interviewed by Regional Screening Committee volunteer(s) at a mutually agreed upon time and location.
 (Interviews are typically arranged in person in the major cities in Canada, and by teleconference or web conference if you are outside of a major centre, or internationally located.